 - To improve your ad experience

-With tailored ads and landing pages, another thing you should consider is the mapping of your queries.
+With tailored ads and post-click landing pages, another thing you should consider is the mapping of your queries.
 It is important to add negative keywords into different DSA ad groups and campaigns to improve where certain user queries are mapped in terms of campaigns and ad groups.
-This will also help ensure your DSAs are shown based on the most relevant query, with the most relevant ad.
+This will also help ensure your DSAs show based on the most relevant query, with the most relevant ad.

 After you finish building out your campaign structure, you should create one final DSA campaign if you haven’t already.
 A “catch-all” DSA campaign is designed to catch all other queries that are not appearing in your category campaigns.
-This can happen for one reason or another, but a “catch-all” campaign should be designed to target “All Webpages” on your site to ensure your entire site is covered.
-If you notice through mining search term reports that this “catch-all” campaign is mapping to either products that should be mapping to in other category campaigns, text campaigns or are just irrelevant, add in negative keywords.
+This can happen for one reason or another.
+However, a “catch-all” campaign should be designed to target “All Webpages” on your site to ensure your entire site is covered.
+If you notice through mining search term reports that this “catch-all” campaign is mapping to either products that should be mapping to in other category campaigns.

 3. Mine for negatives